marpulli246/LUT_MEAN_FullStackCourse/README.md

 This is all the work I did during the LUT MEAN Full Stack course in spring 2021.
-My first full stack app.
+My first full stack app can be found at LUT_Project folder.